jmlweb/tsnextstarter/README.md

 ### src/pages

 This folder is used only for routing purposes.
-Every file inside the `pages` folder should not have any logic attached, but to re-export the modules (default for the Component, named for server-side data fetching functions) from the `scenes` folder.
+Every file inside the `pages` folder should not have any logic attached but to re-export the modules (default for the Component, named for server-side data fetching functions) from the `scenes` folder.

 ### src/scenes